physiozoo/physiozoo.github.io/_pages/home.md

   - image_path: "assets/images/PPG_BM.png"
     alt: "PPG_BM"
     title: "PPG Biomarkers"
     excerpt: 'The pyPPG toolbox includes a comprehensive collection of 74 standard PPG morphological biomarkers which are calculated from the timings and
               amplitudes of the fiducial points.
-The biomarkers were categorized into four groups: (1) PPG Signal - biomarkers that are based on the location of the fiducial points of the PPG signal; (2) Signal Ratios - biomarkers that are based on ratios of the fiducial points of the PPG signal; (3) PPG
+The biomarkers were categorized into four groups: (1) PPG Signal; (2) Signal Ratios; (3) PPG Derivatives; and
-              Derivatives - biomarkers that are based on the location of the fiducial points of the PPG derivatives; and (4) Derivatives Ratios - biomarkers that are based on ratios of the fiducial points of the PPG derivatives.'
+              (4) Derivatives Ratios.'
     url: "https://pyppg.readthedocs.io/en/latest/tutorials/PZ_PPG.html"
     btn_label: "Read More"
     btn_class: "btn--primary"